 Films — presented in DVD format, with accompanying workbooks, these gang intervention and gang prevention films can be used in schools, detention centers, and community programs.
 Each DVD contains multiple short videos designed to illustrate key points.
 Video elements illustrate key decisions and consequences of key risk factors in young gang members' lives.
 Workbook elements provide the opportunity for participants to identify and evaluate the consequences of key risk factors in their lives.
 Titles include Choices, Gang Issues, Stories from the Streets, and Kids at Risk. [more]

-What Do You Think? — comprehensive story- and issue-based resource supports all program settings: elementary school, middle school, high school, alternative schools, and correctional settings.
+What Do You Think? — comprehensive story- and issue-based resource supports all program settings: elementary school, middle school, and alternative schools.
 More than 200 activities address issues for males and females of all ages.
 Materials are also available in Spanish and for adult programs. [more]

 Critical Program Objectives

-The Phoenix Curriculum guides the students to develop self-efficacy in identifying and addressing the highest risk factors for substance abuse, violence, bullying, gang involvement, and other crime.
-In the case of Phoenix programs, self-efficacy will include the ability to recognize high risk people, places, things, and situations, and have confidence that they can handle these risk factors effectively using their new capabilities.
-These new capabilities and skills include a range of coping options for avoidance, escape, refusal, gang resistance, and violence prevention.
+The Phoenix Curriculum guides students in developing self-efficacy in identifying and addressing their highest risk factors for gang involvement.
+This self-efficacy includes the ability to recognize high risk people, places, things, and situations, and have confidence that they can handle these risk factors effectively using new skills.
+The skills include a range of coping options for avoidance, escape, refusal, gang resistance, and violence prevention.

-Self-efficacy is the key to successful gang intervention and gang prevention.
-To develop self-efficacy, the students will demonstrate competence in skills such as problem solving, problem avoidance, refusal and "escape" skills, coping effectively with their highest risk factors, asking for help from safe and supportive people, feelings management (self-monitoring and emotional intelligence), gang resistance, and impulse control.
-In essence, The Phoenix Curriculum provides inoculation against the highest and most common risk factors through the development of self-efficacy.
+To develop self-efficacy, the students will demonstrate competence in problem solving, problem avoidance, using refusal and escape skills, coping effectively with their highest risk factors, asking for help from safe and supportive people, managing their feelings, resisting gang involvement, and controlling impulsive behaviors.

-The success of a school's antigang strategies for gang intervention or gang prevention program also depend on the development of a firm safety net.
-Students are encouraged to identify and enhance critical protective factors or assets which can help them achieve happy and productive lives.
-This process includes aspects of character education (the development of pro-social values and behaviors, such as the selection of pro-social friends, empathy for others, the development of positive goals, involvement with a personal support system, gang resistance, participation in positive community organizations and activities).
-As schools are a critical protective factor, these resources provide support for violence prevention, anti-bullying programs, peer pressure awareness, and embracing diversity.
+The success a gang prevention program also depends on the development of a firm safety net.
+Students are encouraged to identify and enhance critical protective factors which can help them achieve happy and productive lives.
+This process includes the development of pro-social values and behaviors, the selection of pro-social friends, empathy for others, the development of positive goals, involvement with a personal support system, and participation in positive community organizations and activities).

 The Phoenix Curriculum is based on the New Jersey Juvenile Justice Commission's experience with the Phoenix Gang Intervention and New Freedom programs.
 The school-based NJJJC program Project Phoenix demonstrated significant reductions in recidivism (50+% reduction)using these antigang strategies, and the Project Phoenix anti-gang program was awarded the national "Spirit of Excellence" award at the National Gang Crime Research Center's 2004 annual gang program conference in Chicago.